 Superimposing the two rids of the cardioid’s rear null point, replacing it with a lobe of sensitivity.
 It also moves the side null points of the bidirectional pattern toward the rear (at 110° and 250°).
 The result would be something like the hypercardioid pattern!

-The hypercardioid acceptance angle is about 150° if we’re measuring a drop of 6 dB relative to the on-axis response.
+The hypercardioid acceptance angle is about 150° if we measure a drop of 6 dB relative to the on-axis response.
 It’s about 90° if we measure a 3 dB difference.
 Compared to a cardioid microphone, the hypercardioid is very directional.

 Hypercardioid Microphone Generalities And Characteristics

-- Becomes more directional at higher frequencies (may even take the shape a lobar/shotgun pattern).
+- Becomes more directional at higher frequencies (may even take the shape of a lobar/shotgun pattern)

 A Common Base Capsule Polar Pattern Of Lobar/Shotgun Microphones